fdemir/gogo-exercise/README.md

 ## Introduction

-Welcome to `gogo-exercise`, a collection of easy-level coding challenges designed for those beginning their journey with Go.
+Welcome to `gogo-exercise`, a collection coding challenges.
 This project aims to provide practical problems to help you grasp the fundamentals of Go programming.

 ## Getting Started